IU Faculty Resources

 Tours for IU classes

 Our exhibits lend themselves to a wide variety of discussions.
 You are welcome to bring your class for a self-guided tour or arrange for a guided tour.
 We currently conduct tours for International Studies, Geography, Folklore and Ethnomusicology, School of Education, Anthropology, Arts Administration, and many other departments.
-If you have never brought a class to the Mathers Museum we encourage you to contact Sarah Hatcher (email@example.com), Curator of Education, to discuss the best way we can help you.
+If you have never brought a class to the Mathers Museum we encourage you to contact Sarah Hatcher (firstname.lastname@example.org), Head of Programs and Education, to discuss the best way we can help you.
 If you'd like to schedule a tour, please contact us at least two weeks in advance using the online Tour Request Form.
 If you wish to bring your class during the first two weeks of the semester you are encouraged to schedule the tour at least one month in advance.

 Research/Study Projects Utilizing Museum Collections